vbarinova/vbarinova.github.io/index.md

   <br><br>

-<i>Below are the completed games I have worked outside of my classes with small teams.
-Recent to oldest release order.</i>
 <h3><a href="https://theavianlord.itch.io/a-corgi-at-night">A Corgi at Night</a></h3>
   <ul><li>A 2D platformer game about a lost corgi trying to get back to its owners.</li>
   <li>Key role: Opening cutscene, UI design, various art assets</li></ul>